Introduction:

 External and Internal Resources

-American Stroke Association – Stroke Recovery Resources
+American Stroke Association – Stroke Recovery Information

-National Aphasia Association – Living With Aphasia
+National Aphasia Association – Support for Living With Aphasia

 Frequently Asked Questions About Language Therapy After Stroke